-The Miles College Office of Information Technology Services (ITS) actively monitors the networkand network resources.
+The Miles College Office of Information Technology Services (ITS) actively monitors the Network and network resources.
 Monitoring activities are done regularly, and allow the ITS staff to detect, diagnose, and fix the normal day-to-day problems associated with operating a complex network.
-Monitoring also ensures that the network is used for its intended purpose-academics and academicsupport-and safeguards the College against legal risk.

-When Miles College believes that technology, resources are being:
+Monitoring also ensures that the network is used for its intended purpose-academics and academic support-and safeguards the College against legal risk.
+When Miles College believes that technology and resources are being:

+- Misused

+- Inappropriately used

+- Illegally used

-Misused Inappropriately used Illegally used Used in a way that compromises or threatens the functioning of the system Used in conflict with College policies or local, state, federal, or international law
+- Used in a way that compromised or threatens the functioning of the system

+- Used in conflict with the College's policies or local, state, federal, or international law

-Miles College reserves the right to investigate and to take whatever action is necessary to maintainsystem integrity and security.
+Miles College reserves the right to investigate and to take whatever action is necessary to maintain system integrity and security.